NickolasB98/NickolasB98/README.md

 ### Hi there 👋, my name is Nickolas!

-#### As a Junior Data Engineer, I'm skilled in building data pipelines across different clouds that ensure data quality and empower data exploration in tools like Metabase, Looker, or Grafana.
+#### As a Junior Data Engineer, I specialize in designing and implementing robust data pipelines to extract, transform, and load data efficiently across various cloud platforms.
+With a focus on data quality and accessibility, I build solutions that empower data-driven decision-making.
+My expertise is transforming raw data into actionable insights through data modeling, visualization, and exploration.

 #### History of effective cloud engineering projects, utilization of DevOps tools for version control and dockerization, practice in ETL & data manipulation tools.
 Recent MSc graduate focusing on big data and ML operations.

 And now a glimpse of what I've accomplished: